jiolster/NN-Assisted-Image-Analysis-for-Quantifying-Intracellular-Trypanosoma-cruzi-Infection/README.md

 Google colab: https://colab.research.google.com/drive/1Kq2KOyyEwfJ-lLXDBHLaOmFY2WQ6r1S8?usp=sharing

-The trained for this work are available on Hugging Face: https://huggingface.co/jiolster/Automated-Image-Analysis-of-the-Intracellular-Stage-of-Trypanosoma-cruzi/tree/main
+The models that were trained for this work are available on Hugging Face: https://huggingface.co/jiolster/Automated-Image-Analysis-of-the-Intracellular-Stage-of-Trypanosoma-cruzi/tree/main